FormidableLabs/spectacle/docs/api-reference.md

 ### `SlideLayout.HorizontalImage`

-A layout with a horizontal/landscape image and an optional title and description for if you want one image per slide.
+A layout with one image per slide: a horizontal/landscape image and an optional title and/or description.
 [alt text](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/alt)

 | Props               | Type                                    | Required | Example                                                          |